 - 24 perks to unlock and 3 devastating tactical weapons

 The above is a tl;dr version for those who already own the original and just want to know what’s new.
 Yeah, that’s right: Ultra isn’t an expansion or DLC in the XBLIG version, so you’re gonna have to part with 400 MSP to get it; regardless of whether you already own the original.
 Fairly certain we can blame Microsoft for that.
-Same thing happened when DLC Quest got its Live Freemium Or Die expansion, after all.
+The same thing happened when DLC Quest got its Live Freemium Or Die expansion, after all.